 The MPO receives public input and advisement before voting on transportation plans.
 The MPO is advised by two committees: The Technical Coordinating Committee (TCC) and the Citizens' Advisory Committee (CAC).
-The Technical Coordinating Committee and Citizens' Advisory Committee meet as called.
+The TCC and CAC meet as called.
 Meetings are held at the City of Huntsville Municipal Building.
-Typically, the Technical Coordinating Committee meets at 3:00 pm, prior to the prescheduled
+Typically, the TCC meets at 3:00 pm, prior to the prescheduled Wednesday 4:00 pm meeting of the MPO.
+The CAC meets at 5:00 pm on

-Wednesday 3:30 pm meeting of the MPO.
-The Citizens' Advisory Committee will meet at 5:00 pm on Monday, the week before a scheduled MPO meeting.
+Monday, the week of a scheduled MPO meeting.
+CAC meeting days may change due to holidays or other extenuating circumstances.
 These two committees provide input to transportation planning issues prior to MPO deliberations; however, the MPO is the final body that has legal authority to approve transportation plans and plan amendments.

-1.3.1 Technical Coordinating Committee
+1.3.1 Technical Coordinating Committee (TCC)